 Click Find Graphics on the welcome page to open a dialog where you can search for available templates and saved data elements.

-The TEMPLATES pane in the top shows available templates based on the CONCEPT and TAG selected and/or search terms entered.
+The TEMPLATES pane in the top half of the dialog shows available templates based on the CONCEPT, TAGS selected and/or search terms entered.

-Double-click a template or data element to open it in a new window, where you can add more content, edit the existing content, or use the content as-is.
+Double-click a template or data element to open it in a new window, where you can add or edit content, or use the content as is.

-To find a data element, enter a term in the search bar at the middle of the page.
+To find an element, enter a term in the search bar at the middle of the page.
 Click the expand button at the right of the panel to filter results by:

 Click Show more to load more search results when you get to the end of the list.